iAmSomeone2/pifan/README.md

 A project for running and managing 3 and 4-pin fans connected to the Raspberry Pi's GPIO pins.

-Currently, the entire project is being shifted over to C++.

 ## pifand

 The daemon used to monitor system temps and activate the fan when the Pi needs to be cooled.